-ANSWER: Image can be processed to identify acne on a character in basic shapes and makes them anonymous.
-Shows face shape, whats happening, where it’s located, and inputs on diet and medication, etc
+ANSWER: Maybe the solution would be to show a character in basic shapes of the user’s face to make them anonymous.
+Shows face shape, whats happening with their skin, where the blemish is located, inputs on diet and medication, etc.

-After finding out my target audience, I then created a Google questionnaire to ask in mass people's experiences with acne.
+After finding out my target audience, I then created a Google questionnaire to ask for people’s experiences with acne.
 I promoted it primarily on my Facebook page.
-Here are some snippets of some interesting questions/answers I recieved:
+Here are some answers I received:

 I learned that the people I want to support are (primarily) women and men aged 12-24, post-adolescent Generation Z and Millennials.
-I wanted to take them from feeling shy and afraid of their acne and what is going on inside their body to empowered and encouraged to at least do something.
+I wanted to give them a tool that would move them from feeling shy and afraid of their acne and what is going on inside their body to empowered and encouraged to at least do something.
 That something can be as big as going to a dermatologist appointment for the first time or as small as trying a new product.

 I deduced that the solution I should aim to create should be easily accessible (an app) and have a branding personality that makes the user feel like they are a part of something greater (social justice).

 I conducted an interview with a dermatologist to try and understand the world of medicine and it’s impact with my solution.
 I spoke to Calvin Williams, M.D., a resident at UT Southwestern here in Dallas.

 Some of the questions I asked included what the first step towards clearing acne should be, how many different medications does the average patient try, thoughts and opinions on misinformation online, and the future of personal tracking in conjunction with visiting a doctor for acne.